THE INTERACTIVE DESIGN INSTITUTE LIMITED & THE UNIVERSITY OF ABERDEEN BUSINESS SCHOOL

 https://studyonline.abdn.ac.uk/ is a site operated by The Interactive Design Institute Limited (“We”).
-We are a company registered in Scotland under company number SC265879 and have our registered office at Stuart House, Eskmills, East Lothian EH21 7PB, Scotland, United Kingdom.
-Our VAT number is 847211435.
+We are part of the Online Education Services Limited (OES) group and are a company registered in Scotland with company number 265879.
+VAT number 847211435.
+Company Address: Stuart House, Eskmills, Musselburgh, EH217PB.

 We are on the UK Register of Learning Providers (UKRLP).
 Our UK Provider Reference Number is 10006389.